ghostondancefloor/Projet_APP_Recherche/README.md

 A containerized research analytics dashboard built with FastAPI, Streamlit, and MongoDB for tracking publications, researchers, collaborations, and institutional data.

+> **Note**: This repository has been restructured.
+All application files are now at the root level for easier access.
+The full project history and archived experiments are preserved in the `backup-main` branch.

 ---

 ## Table of Contents